aer0ss/aerofs/docker/README.md

 4. Now you can rebuild and reload individual service containers.

         $ make -C src/bifrost && dk-reload bifrost

+5. Learn more about the dk command family using:

+        $ dk-help

 # Build appliance VM (optional)